han-se-jin/han-se-jin/README.md

+###Hello
-Hello, I'm an artificial intelligence student at Gachon university!
+I'm an artificial intelligence student at Gachon university!